uncopied/blog/content/en/about/team.md

 ### Dia SACKO, Mali Culture
 Dia is foundress of the premier web site on Mali Culture.
 She is a woman of culture, an entrepreneur, a feminist activist, a change maker, an optimist.

-### New Intern from 1st June (TBC)
-TBC Skills in Museology and Cultural Heritage Conservation